Fun (band): 2011–2015: Some Nights and hiatus

 The group performed at the 55th Grammy Awards, held February 10, 2013.
 Entertainment Weekly predicted that "We Are Young" would bring home the Grammy in the categories Record of the Year and Song of the Year (writing, of the latter, "'We Are Young' is the kind of anthem this category is made for"), and that Some Nights would win for Best Pop Vocal Album.
 "We Are Young" won the Grammy for Song of the Year and was nominated for Record of the Year.
 Fun also won the Grammy for Best New Artist.
 Ruess, after winning for "We Are Young", jokingly said, "I don't know what I was thinking, writing the chorus for this song.
 If this is in HD, everybody can see our faces, and we are not very young."
-On February 26, 2013, Fun released the music video for "Why Am I the One", the fourth single from the album.
+On February 26, 2013, Fun released the music video for "Why Am I the One".

-In September 2013, the band joined British rock legends Queen for a special version of Queen's hit "Somebody to Love" then as a duet with the more modern version of the band in the form of Queen + Adam Lambert for "Fat Bottomed Girls" at the iHeartRadio Music Festival in Las Vegas.
+In September 2013, the band joined Queen for a special version of Queen's hit "Somebody to Love" then as a duet with the more modern version of the band in the form of Queen + Adam Lambert for "Fat Bottomed Girls" at the iHeartRadio Music Festival in Las Vegas.
 In December 2013, Fun digitally released Before Shane Went To Bangkok: Live in The USA, a live EP with songs from both Aim and Ignite and Some Nights, as well as a recording of "What the Fuck", previously unreleased by the band.
 A vinyl release of the EP was released in March 2014.

-In 2014, the band announced they were working on writing new material for an upcoming unnamed album; however there was no time frame.
-On June 18, 2014, Fun performed a new song "Harsh Light" on The Tonight Show Starring Jimmy Fallon.
-This song was later released on Nate Ruess' solo album, Grand Romantic.
+On June 18, 2014, Fun performed the song "Harsh Light" on The Tonight Show Starring Jimmy Fallon.

-On February 4, 2015, the band announced on its Facebook page and their official website that they were not splitting up, but were taking some time off to pursue other projects: